Home

 I like this presentation about Netflix culture, originally developed by Netflix CEO and founder Reed Hastings.
 It has been used internally at Netflix for years and released publicly in 2009 (the online presentation received over 5 million views).
 It really resonates with my recent thoughts on the differences ADHD brings to our complex relationship with work.
 Where are adults with ADHD most effective?
 What business contexts help and what hinder us?
 With the right approach and culture we can be very successful indeed but we are less able to thrive in traditional enterprises, that are highly bureaucratic, political and process bound.

 With the explosion of the internet, new business cultures are emerging.
 Their growth is so rapid that they often retain their neuro-diverse founders.
-These powerful and wealthy entrepreneurs then use their authority to shape their businesses in new ways, with values and philosophies far more in sympathy with their neuro-diverse and ADHD work styles – check out the very different approaches to traditional business models and styles at Google, Facebook, Linked-In and in particular Elon Musk's agile approach at Tesla (and SpaceX., Neurolink and The Boring Company), seems ideally suited to the neuro-diverse.
-Well worht a read is Tesla's employee "Not a Handbook" here.
+These powerful and wealthy entrepreneurs then use their authority to shape their businesses in new ways, with values and philosophies far more in sympathy with their neuro-diverse and ADHD work styles – check out the very different approaches to traditional business models and styles at Google, Facebook, Linked-In and in particular Elon Musk's agile approach at Tesla (and SpaceX, Neurolink and The Boring Company), seems ideally suited to the neuro-diverse.
+Well worth a read is Tesla's employee "Not a Handbook" here.

 The ADHD way of working